Azure/terraform-azurerm-avm-res-compute-virtualmachinescaleset/README.md

 ---
  `windows_configuration` block supports the following:
- - `admin_password` - (Required) The Password which should be used for the local-administrator on this Virtual Machine.
-Changing this forces a new resource to be created.
  - `admin_username` - (Required) The username of the local administrator on each Orchestrated Virtual Machine Scale Set instance.
 Changing this forces a new resource to be created.
  - `computer_name_prefix` - (Optional) The prefix which should be used for the name of the Virtual Machines in this Scale Set.
 If unspecified this defaults to the value for the `name` field.
 If the value of the `name` field is not a valid `computer_name_prefix`, then you must specify `computer_name_prefix`.
 Changing this forces a new resource to be created.
  - `enable_automatic_updates` - (Optional) Are automatic updates enabled for this Virtual Machine?
 Defaults to `true`.